MeowServer/HintServiceMeow/ReadMe/README_en.md

 ## To Developers
 Here's an easy documentary of this plugin:
 There are 2 ways to show a hint to a player.
-- Initate and Hint instance and add it to PlayerDisplay
+- Create an Hint instance and add it to PlayerDisplay
 - Use common hint component of PlayerUI
 1. Showing hint using PlayerDisplay
 ```csharp